dereklstinson/gocudnn/README.md

 Here is a little info on contexts/handles \(correct me if I am wrong on this too\).
 1. Cuda and cudnn like to have one context/host assigned to one host thread.
 2. When creating a goroutine you will have to use the runtime.LockOSThread\(\) function, and create a Handle on that.
 Then you should build everthing within that locked thread.
 3. You will not be able to build any memory for that context unless it is built on the thread that is hosting that context.
 4. Multiple Host threads can be used by using streams.
 I am assuming that can sort of be implimented using goroutines that get locked on a stream, but I haven't played around with it yet.
 5. You cannot share memory from one context to another unless you do some sort of memcopy.
 6. It is best practice to have one context per GPU.
 As of right now gocudnn doesn't support multiple gpus.
 It will in the future.

-## Thinking about doing

-I am thinking about returning the Memer interface of the memory that gets updated in handle functions.
-I think it would make it easier to follow.

-Also, I was thinking about adding the clips of the documentation commented out next to the functions.
-I think it would be easier to code if one is able to see what everything does without having to search for it in the documentation.

 ## CUBLAS and CUDA additions